Hackuarium/mqtt/README.md

 The goal of this project is to create a fast setup of a docker mqtt broker in javascript.

-In this project we are using 4 diffent docker images:
+In this project we are using 4 different docker images:

-* node-red
+- node-red
-* mosca
+- mosquitto (mqtt broker)
-* mongo
+- mongo
-* influxdb
+- influxdb

 ## setup a new server